7 Surprising Facts About Your Nose

 This nasal breathing role is critical in newborns, who must breathe through their noses almost all the time.
 This is a unique feature related to the configuration of their throats that allow them to breathe and suckle at the same time without choking.
 This cannot happen in older children or adults who have to stop breathing to swallow.

 The nose plays another important role in breathing.
 There is a reflex neural mechanism that connects the nose to the lungs, called the nasal-pulmonary reflex.
 As the nose closes up, the lungs become more closed, and as the nose opens up, the lungs open up.
-Although it is difficult to know how big a factor this is, it may be important when there is difficulty breathing or when there is a high volume of breathing with exercise.
+It’s difficult to know how big a factor this is.
+But it may be important when there’s difficulty breathing or a high volume of breathing with exercise.
 This may be why some elite athletes use nasal strips to open their noses during exercise.

 Now you know why your throat feels dry when you’ve been breathing a long time through the mouth: The inhaled air didn’t get humidified in the nose.

 Smell plays a key role in taste.
 We have four primary tastes: bitter, sour, sweet and salty.
-All of the refinements in taste are in fact related to smell, so people feel that food is tasteless when their ability to smell is decreased.
+All of the refinements in taste are in fact related to smell.
+That’s why people feel that food is tasteless when their ability to smell is decreased.